denis-ev/VivumLab/README.md

 Help to fix or extend the code, or join the official 'Contributor' team Talk to the VivumLab Core team, for more information).

 ## [Contributing](CONTRIBUTING.md)

+An easy and rewarding way to help others get back their data.
+Click the Contributing link for more information.